 MakeRoom gives artists the tools and the power to focus on producing great and sharing it with people who love it – and leave behind complex processes, excessive fees and multiple third parties.
 It’s also carbon footprint conscious – hooked up via a print fulfilment API to a global network of printers, it’s able to identify and select printing and shipping closer to the end customer – drastically reducing the carbon footprint for the artist’s business.

 Simplifying product upload

-We needed to create a simple UX for product creation and artwork uploads.
-Prints can be sold in a number of paper types with a wide range of sizes under each type.
-The UI allows artists to easily expand the paper types they wish to use, then tick the sizes they want to sell.
-Attached to all these attributes are the cost production and fulfilment prices meaning a user can set their RRP and see the profit each sale would make in realtime.
+To ensure an effortless experience, we created a simple user experience for product creation and artwork uploads.
+The platform allows artists to easily select the paper types and sizes they would like to be able to sell.
+Attached to all of these attributes are the production and fulfilment costs meaning the artist can set their sell price and see the profit each sale would make in real-time.

 A consistent design language

-Knowing that this is only version 1.0 with lots of ideas for expansion in the near future, we ensured the platform had a solid design system foundation.
-This includes base styles and components through to patterns and page templates, allowing for UX consistency with future features and functionality.
+To ensure the platform could evolve and scale as it gained more traction, we created a solid design system as a foundation for further growth.
+This includes everything from base styles and components to patterns and page templates, allowing for UX consistency with future features and functionality.

 Next Case Study